deltanode/password-generator/README.md

 ## Password Generator
-> `Password Generator` is a script that generator a secure and strong password with custom length.
+> `Password Generator` is a script that generates a secure and strong password with custom length.

 ## Usage